 Go to the bathroom.
 Get dressed.
 Eat breakfast & prepare lunch.
 Lock door.
 Work.

 When I think of my days as a series of the tasks that I repeat, it seems dull.
 I often find comfort in routine but it’s silly to admit that the string of actions listed above, which constitute a large chunk of my day are comforting.
 What makes me happy are the little things in between these string of actions.
-This is where reading between the lines comes in to play.
 From leaving home to working, I walk for 20 minutes to work.
 From getting dressed to eating breakfast, I listen to music (these days it’s either Jane Birkin’s Arabesque album or anything by Maria Bethania).
 During every lunch hour, I try to read for at least half an hour.
 These are the little things that give my days meaning.